wyleyr/hankel1867tr/TranslatorsNotes.md

 I rely on the annotations of the original German to make Hankel's intent clear.

+A few terms (not the least of which is <i>Verknüpfung</i>) are especially difficult to translate; here are the choices I've made about them:

 <i lang="de">actuell</i>
 : Actual.
 Hankel opposes this word to <i>formal</i>.
-In earlier work, I reluctantly translated <i>actuel</i> as "presented", to mark its connection to intuition, and to distinguish it from <i>wirklich</i>
+In earlier work, I reluctantly translated <i>actuell</i> as "presented", to mark its connection to intuition, and to distinguish it from <i>wirklich</i>
   and <i>eigentlich</i>.
-Here I have chosen to translate all three as "actual", since this is just another instance of the German-Latin cognate problem.
-But since <i>actuel</i> plays such an important philosophical role, I capitalize it to distinguish it from the others.
+Here I have chosen to translate all three as "actual", since this is just another instance of the German-Latin cognate problem discussed above.
+But since <i>actuell</i> plays such an important philosophical role, I capitalize it to distinguish it from the others.

 <i lang="de">bezeichnen</i>
 : to signify.
 This is a problematic term in the context of a book that identifies numbers with <i>Zeichen</i> (signs).
 Hankel uses this term (on [page 14](#p.14)) as a translation of French
   <i lang="fr">signifier</i>, which speaks in favor of <q>signify</q> as
-  a default translation, but in other places that would be extremely awkward.
+  a default translation, but in many places that would be too awkward.
 This is because Hankel uses <i>bezeichnen</i> both as a quasi-technical term for the relationship between a sign and what it signifies, but often also in a more informal sense, akin to <q>to